nats-io/nats.node/README.md

 nc = nats.connect({'maxReconnectAttempts': -1, 'reconnectTimeWait': 250});

+// emitted whenever there's an error. if you don't implement at least
-nc.on('error', function(err) {
+// the error handler, your program will crash if an error is emitted. nc.on('error', function(err) {
 	console.log(err);
 });

-nc.on('connect', function(nc) {
+// connect callback provides a reference to the connection as an argument nc.on('connect', function(nc) {
 	console.log('connected');
 });

-nc.on('disconnect', function() {
+// emitted whenever the client disconnects from a server nc.on('disconnect', function() {
 	console.log('disconnect');
 });

-nc.on('reconnecting', function() {
+// emitted whenever the client is attempting to reconnect nc.on('reconnecting', function() {
 	console.log('reconnecting');
 });

+// emitted whenever the client reconnects
-nc.on('reconnect', function(nc) {
+// reconnect callback provides a reference to the connection as an argument nc.on('reconnect', function(nc) {
 	console.log('reconnect');
 });

+// emitted when the connection is closed - once a connection is closed
-nc.on('close', function() {
+// the client has to create a new connection. nc.on('close', function() {
 	console.log('close');
+});

+// emitted whenever the client unsubscribes nc.on('unsubscribe', function(sid, subject) {
+    console.log("unsubscribed subscription", sid, "for subject", subject);
+});

+// emitted whenever the server returns a permission error for
+// a publish/subscription for the current user.
+This sort of error
+// means that the client cannot subscribe and/or publish/request
+// on the specific subject
+nc.on("permission_error", function(err) {
+    console.error("got a permissions error", err.message);
 });

 ```